diogoff/plasma-tomography/README.md

     - Before running this script, set the desired pulse, start time, and time step.

-    - Since this script will grab the bolometer data for the test pulse, it needs to run on a JET computing cluster (JAC or Freia).
+    - Since this script will grab the bolometer data for the test pulse, it needs to run on a JET computing cluster.
+Also, Tensorflow needs to be installed.

-    - This script does not need to run on the GPU, it can run with TensorFlow on the CPU.

     - An output file `test_data.hdf` will be created.